3bento/learn-code-here/README.md

 > Feel free to help us.

 Hi!
-It is as simple files with couple of course to study and learn about programming.
+There are simple files with a couple of course to study and learn about programming.
 Here we have couple differente resources, you should know a little about all of them and later just go and learn more about what you really like.

 **Note:** I recommend you start as backend first.
 I am focus on update  the backend first.
 Because I know more about backend development than frontend development. :)